Add oil: Etymology and history

 In Cantonese, gā (加) means "add", and yáu (油) means "oil" or "fuel".
 It is cited that the Cantonese term originated as a cheer at the Macau Grand Prix during the 1960s.
 It was used to imply stepping harder on the gas pedal, giving the car more speed and power to accelerate.
 It is also a metaphor of injecting fuel into a tank.
 It was then used as an "all purpose cheer", and used exclusively in both Mandarin Chinese and Cantonese Chinese.

 The romanized Cantonese ga yau and literal translation phrase add oil was commonly used since then due to the large number of bilingual Hongkongers.
 Instead of using the romanised Cantonese, it is reported that the English phrase was used more commonly by young Hongkongers.
 The increasing use of text-based online communications also contributed to the usage of the English expression.

-In October 2018, due to its popularity in English speakers, "Add oil!" was officially added to the online edition of the Oxford English Dictionary.
+In October 2018, due to its popularity among English speakers, "Add oil!" was officially added to the online edition of the Oxford English Dictionary.
 The entry recognises it as Hong Kong English, and verified that the usage of the phrase can be traced back to 1964.

 Usage

 The phrase is a versatile expression typically used in encouraging and supporting speeches.
 For example, "Add oil, you can do it!".
 It is also commonly used during sports matches, to encourage athletes to perform well.

 The phrase gained its international attention when it was used in the Umbrella revolution in 2014.
 Local artists set up the "add oil machine", a wall along Gloucester Road.
 It was used to encourage international supporters to put down supporting messages to the protesters.

 The term was also used extensively during the Hong Kong protests in 2019–20.
-Both Add oil in English and Gayau in Cantonese was written in notes stuck to Lennon Walls as messages in support.